N-Shar-ma/Customizable-Music-Recommendation-System/README.md

 ### UX related features
 - Ability to show or hide the lyrics for each song
 - Youtube video linked for each song
-- Each recommended song can be viewed via a listen button, where this song's recommendations can then be seen and so on
+- Viewing a recommended song by clicking on the listen button, will then lead to recommendations based on that song
 - Ability to switch the width of the main content area
 - Ability to choose between a custom (pastel), light and dark theme.
 - Handy hamburger menu with options to report a bug, share the web app, view source code, read about it, see credits, etc